The 10 Commandments of Sustainable Tourism

 When you put it that way, it sounds obvious, but not all equipment is socially responsible.
 And we’re not just taking about tents and bicycles, but also bathing costumes, bath and beach towels, trainers, and more.
 To be as socially responsible as possible with the clothing and equipment you bring with you, you should opt for natural materials and avoid materials that are chemically treated or made from petroleum products.
 That’s not such an easy thing to do: for example, bathing costumes are almost always made from polyamide (nylon) or polyester, which are petroleum-based plastics.
 However, more and more companies are offering travel and hiking garments and equipment designed to be eco-friendly.
 So, choose dynamo torches and solar chargers!

 The same is true for sunscreen.
 It’s very important to protect your skin from UV rays.
 You can’t do without sunscreen, but you can make wise decisions about which products to use.
 Not all sunscreens are eco-friendly.
 Many contain chemicals that pollute the ocean and affect fish and corals.
 So, try to choose an environmentally friendly and healthy sunscreen.
-The French environmental news site Reporterre published an excellent guide on this subject that you can read here.

 If you can follow these 10 Commandments while on a cycling holiday, there’s no more excuse for not doing these things at home!